-In December 2006, we raised \$300.0 million through the issuance of 12 million Series D Preference Shares; in March 2004, we raised \$250.0 million through the issuance of 10 million Series C Preference Shares; and in February 2003, we raised \$100.0 million through the issuance of 4 million Series B Preference Shares; on November 17, 2010, we gave redemption notices to the holders of the 7.30% Series B Preference Shares for \$25 per share.
+In December 2006, we raised \$300.0 million through the issuance of 12 million Series D Preference Shares; in March 2004, we raised \$25.0 million through the issuance of 10 million Series C Preference Shares; and in February 2003, we raised \$100.0 million through the issuance of 4 million Series B Preference Shares.
+On November 17, 2010, we gave redemption notices to the holders of the 7.30% Series B Preference Shares for \$25 per share.
 On December 20, 2010, we redeemed all of the issued and outstanding 7.30% Series B Preferences Shares for \$100.0 million plus accrued and unpaid dividends thereon.
 The Series D and Series C Preference Shares may be redeemed at \$25 per share at our option on or after December 1, 2011 and March 23, 2009, respectively.
 Dividends on the Series D and Series C Preference Shares are cumulative from the date of original issuance and are payable quarterly in arrears at 6.60% and 6.08%, respectively, when, if, and as declared by the Board of Directors.
-If RenaissanceRe submits a proposal to our shareholders concerning an amalgamation or submits any proposal that, as a result of any changes to Bermuda law, requires approval of the holders of RenaissanceRe preference shares to vote as a single class, RenaissanceRe may redeem the Series D Preference Shares prior to December 11, 2011, at \$26 per share.
-The preference shares have no stated maturity and are not convertible into any other of our securities.
+If RenaissanceRe submits any proposal that, as a result of any changes to Bermuda law, requires approval of the holders of RenaissanceRe preference shares have no stated maturity and are not convertible into any other of our securities.